IBM/innovate-digital-bank/README.md

 $ bx dev deploy
 ```

+Once done, you'll be able to access the portal on port _30200_ of your cluster's _public IP address_, which you can find under the overview of your cluster on IBM Cloud.

 # Deploy to IBM Cloud Private

-If you have an instance of IBM Cloud Private running, you can follow the steps to deploy the app.
+If you have an instance of IBM Cloud Private running, you can follow the steps below to deploy the app.
 If you'd like to deploy your own instance of ICP, [you can follow this great writeup](https://github.com/IBM/deploy-ibm-cloud-private)

 1. [Create a persistent volume](#1-create-a-persistent-volume)
 2. [Create a persistent volume claim](#2-create-a-persistent-volume-claim)